zed-alpha/shadow-gadgets/README.md

 The [`View.forceOutlineShadowColorCompat`][forceOutlineShadowColorCompat]
 property can be used to enable it on newer versions.

+Color compat can be used with or without the clip functionality.
+When used on its own, a more performant shadow implementation is substituted, allowing it to skip expensive clip operations if that area is going to be covered by an opaque background anyway.

 Important information regarding performance and overhead, along with further details on the feature's behavior and helpers, can be found on [its wiki page][ViewColorCompatWiki].